fabrizio2210/been_to_it/README.md

 $ docker/lib/createLocalDevStack.sh
 ```

-It will build and bring ups all the jobs.
+It will build and bring up all the jobs.
 The code will automatically be rebuilt if a change is detected.

 If you want to run localhost version of the webapplication just run: